MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upload-custom-apps.md

 ### Get the app package

-When the app is ready for use in production, the developer should produce an app package.
+When the app is ready for use in production, the developer produces an app package.
 They can use [App Studio](/microsoftteams/platform/concepts/build-and-test/app-studio-overview) for that.
 They'll send you the file in .zip format.

-Microsoft uses [these guidelines](/microsoftteams/platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines) to ensure apps comply with the quality and security standards of the global Teams apps store.
+All apps in Teams store pass a mandatory [app validation](overview-of-app-validation.md) to comply with the quality and security standards of the global Teams apps store.
+In addition, Microsoft strongly encourages app developers to participate in an optional [app compliance program](overview-of-app-certification.md) that indicates enhanced compliance, security, and privacy controls.
+For more information, see [Teams app validation guidelines](/microsoftteams/platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines).

 ### Allow trusted users to upload custom apps